wfpidn/ERM/docs/impact.md

 - Flood forecast: NOAA Global Ensemble Forecast System<br>
 - Population: Facebook Population Density 2018<br>

+!!! note
+	For GEE application, the population data is using data from JRC Global Human Settlement Layer (GHSL).

 ## Crops

 Crops affected layer refers to a crop area (in hectares) which is forecasted to be affected by flood/landslide in the next 1-5 days.
 The indicator overlays the flood hazard forecast for all magnitude categories with a crop mask for the flood/landslide hazard forecast areas.